Apple iPhone 14 vs Samsung Galaxy Z Flip6

 Which one is better?

-The Samsung Galaxy Z Flip6 is the better buy for most people - its 50MP camera crushes the iPhone 14's 12MP.
-That said, grab the iPhone 14 if you prefer a lighter phone at 6.07oz and want access to the iOS ecosystem - it's more affordable.
+The Samsung Galaxy Z Flip6 is the better buy for most people - its 50MP camera crushes the iPhone 14's 12MP setup.
+That said, grab the iPhone 14 if you want a more budget-friendly option with a compact design and reliable performance.

 Who should buy each?